Prince Henry, Duke of Cumberland and Strathearn: Royal Dukedom

-On 22 October 1766, just prior to his twenty-first birthday, the prince was created Duke of Cumberland and Strathearn and Earl of Dublin.
+On 22 October 1766, just prior to his twenty-first birthday, Henry created Duke of Cumberland and Strathearn and Earl of Dublin.
 He was Ranger of Windsor Forest and Great Park, from 1766 to 1790.
 He became a Privy Councillor in 1766 and was appointed Knight of the Garter the following year (1767).

 Allegations

 On 4 March 1767, the Duke of Cumberland allegedly married Olive Wilmot (later Mrs Payne), a commoner, in a secret ceremony.
 There reportedly was one child, Olivia Wilmot (1772–1834), from this relationship, though the duke's paternity was never proven, and a jury found unanimously that Olivia Wilmot had forged the evidence.
 A landscape painter and novelist, Olivia Wilmot married John Thomas Serres (1759–1825) and later, controversially, assumed the title of "Princess Olivia of Cumberland".

 Cumberland's mistresses included Ann Elliot who had been an actress before another had taken her off the stage.
 Cumberland set her up in a house in Greek Street in Soho where she died after an illness in 1769.
 Cumberland arranged for her burial and memorial and gave a large sum to her estate.

 In 1769, the Duke of Cumberland was sued by Lord Grosvenor for "criminal conversation" (that is, adultery) after the Duke and Lady Grosvenor were discovered in flagrante delicto.
 Lord Grosvenor was awarded damages of £10,000, which together with costs amounted to an award of £13,000.